 The Midwest Interstate Low- Level Radioactive Waste Compact Commission (the Commission) is the administrative body of the Compact.
 It consists of one voting Commissioner from each of the six-member states.
-Each state determines how it will appoint its Commissioner, and the state's Governor must provide written notification to the Commission of the Appointment of a Commissioner.
+Each state determines how it will appoint its Commissioner, and the state's Governor must provide written notification to Commission of the the Appointment of a Commissioner.